TheSilvered/nest/README.md

 ### Sublime Text

-To install the Sublime Text plugin download `sublime-text-plugin-[VERSION].zip` into from the latest release and extract it into `%APPDATA%/SublimeText/Packages`.
+To install the Sublime Text plugin download `sublime-text-plugin-[VERSION].zip` from the latest release and extract it into `%APPDATA%/SublimeText/Packages`.

 In Sublime Text, in addition to syntax highlighting you can also run a script with `CTRL + B` and you can comment and un-comment with the default keyboard